oversys/PyPass/README.md

   * Revamped and reformatted the `README.md` file
   * Program no longer fails to launch if `pyperclip` library is not installed
   * Other bug fixes

+## Version 4.0 - 29 November 2021
+  * Program has been completely rewritten from scratch and restructured so that it is split into multiple files
+  * A master key is now used (hashed with salt using SHA-256, key is derived using PBKDF2)
+  * Fixed inconsistencies and bugs
+  * Patched serious security vulnerabilities
+  * PyPass title text is now hard coded into the main PyPass file
+  * Some unnecessary modules were dropped
+  * Databases and keys generated before v4.0 will no longer work on newer versions